All resources

 Relevant visualization brings lots of advantages for your business:

-The first thing to do before creating any chat is to check all information for accuracy and consistency.
+The first thing to do before creating any data visualization chart is to check all information for accuracy and consistency.

 For example, if the scaling factor is 800%, whereas the average is 120–130%, you should check where this number is coming from.
 Maybe it’s some kind of an outlier that you need to delete from the graph so it doesn’t skew the overall picture: 800% downplays the difference between 120% and 130%.
 This kind of outlying data in a report can lead to incorrect decisions made.